Billing and Payment Policies

-Until this obligation has been met, students may not return to campus, attend classes, or obtain keys or a college ID card.
+Until this obligation has been met, students may not return to campus, attend classes, or obtain keys or a College ID card.
 Students may also be removed from class and housing arrangements.
-All students are required to complete and submit to the Business Office an Information Release/Financial Responsibility Form.
-This form serves as consent for Business Office personnel to discuss questions regarding the student’s account with the indicated parties.
-Only those persons listed may be given information regarding the student’s account.
+All students are required to complete the Financial Responsibility form found on the Student Web Advisor page under Financial Information.

 Other Students Charges

 The Business Office bills each month for fines incurred by the student.
 These include parking violations, library fines, Honor Board fines, residence hall damages, and other assessed charges.
 Before calling the Business Office, parents/guardians should first discuss questionable charges with the student and/or appropriate department head.
 Students are notified in writing when any fines are levied.

 Residence hall damages are assessed after move-out and are billed by June 15.
 All charges are due upon receipt of the monthly Student Statement of Account.
 Any charge that is outstanding for more than 30 days may result in grades not being sent, transcripts of academic credit not being issued, a diploma not being issued, and pre-registration for subsequent semesters may be delayed.

 Students may view their student account through the Washington College website using Student Self-Service.